Mayra Bueno Silva: Ultimate Fighting Championship

 Silva was scheduled to face Miesha Tate on June 3, 2023, at UFC on ESPN 46.
 However, on May 10, it was announced that Tate suffered an undisclosed injury and Bueno Silva was moved to headline UFC on ESPN 49 against another former bantamweight champion in Holly Holm.
 She won the fight via ninja choke in the second round.
 The win also earned Silva her second consecutive Performance of the Night bonus award.
 On August 21, 2023, it was announced that Bueno Silva had been flagged by the Nevada State Athletic Commission for a potential doping violation after testing positive for Ritalinic acid in a pre-fight test.
 Bueno Silva claimed that the substance comes from an ADHD medication she had been taking for the past three years.
 Her bout with Holm was later overturned to a No Contest and she was suspended, being eligible to fight again on November 29, 2023.

 Silva faced Raquel Pennington on January 20, 2024, at UFC 297 for the vacant UFC Women's Bantamweight Championship.
 She lost the fight via unanimous decision.

 Silva faced Macy Chiasson on June 29, 2024, at UFC 303.
 She lost the fight by technical knockout via doctor stoppage after Chiasson's elbow opened a cut above her eye. $2,500 of Silva's purse was withheld by the Nevada State Athletic Commission (NSAC) as a result of jumping over the cage after the fight was stopped.

 Silva faced Jasmine Jasudavicius in a flyweight bout on February 1, 2025 at UFC Fight Night 250.
 She lost the fight by unanimous decision.

 Silva was set to face Joselyne Edwards on August 9, 2025 at UFC on ESPN 72.
 However, Bueno Silva pulled out due to undisclosed reasons and was replaced by Priscila Cachoeira.

 Silva faced Jacqueline Cavalcanti on November 8, 2025, at UFC Fight Night 264.
 She lost the fight by unanimous decision.

+Silva faced Michelle Montague on April 25, 2026 at UFC Fight Night 274.
+She lost the fight by unanimous decision.

+On May 18, 2026, it was reported that Silva was removed from the UFC roster.